 The foundation design for standard conventional poles is shown in the Design Standards, Index 17515 and Index 17503 for non-standard conventional poles.
+The foundation design for standard highmast light poles is shown in the Design Standards, Index 17502.
 These foundations do not need to be shown in the plans.
-Foundations for high mast poles are not in the Standards and must be designed by the responsible structures design engineer of record.
+Foundations for non-standard highmast poles and foundations in soil conditions weaker than those shown in the Design Standards must be designed by the responsible structures design engineer of record.

-Plans showing the foundation details and boring data for high mast poles shall be included in the lighting plans.
+Plan sheets showing the boring data for highmast poles and non-standard foundation details shall be included in the lighting plans.